YinonMaor/DDoSnew/Client/README.md

 Operating Instructions - GUI :
 ```
-  -Enter ip destanation.(0.0.0.0-255.255.255.255)
+  1. Enter ip destanation.(0.0.0.0-255.255.255.255)
-  -Enter Port (1-65535)
+  2. Enter Port (1024 - 65535)
-  -Choose Folder that Object download in your computer (defualt: \dev\null)
+  3. Choose destination folder in your computer (defualt: \dev\null)
-  -Click on attack from list
+  4. Click on attack from list
-  -Click on START to start your attack
+  5. Click on START to start your attack
-  -Click on STOP to stop attack
+  6. Click on STOP to stop attack
 ```

 ## Troubleshooting: